 The categories posted on the commission’s website include: The Mobile Sports Wagering Platform Provider and Commercial Casino Relationship; The Request for Application Process; Tribal Gaming Considerations; Tax Rate and Fee Considerations; Licensing Matters; Mobile Sports Operation.

-Questions were asked and answered by the state gaming commission and here are some of the key sports betting highlights.
+Questions were asked and answered by the state gaming commission and here are some of the key NY sportsbooks highlights.

 Where will a platform provider server be located?

 Each server is to be physically located upon the premises of a commercial casino.
 The commercial casino(s) that host servers will be at the discretion of the commission.

 Will an operator be required to pay a licensing fee?

 Will a platform provider be required to pay a licensing fee?

 Pursuant to N.Y.
 Racing, Pari-Mutuel Wagering and Breeding Law, each platform provider is required to pay a one-time fee of $25 million.

 We have read about mobile sports wagering being operated by the Division of Lottery, but cannot locate this language in the statute.
 Is the Lottery involved?

 The Division of Lottery was used publicly as an example.
 The state uses vendors to off lottery games.
 Similarly, the state will license at least two platform providers to offer mobile sports wagering following a competitive bidding process.

 Does the commission have a target timeframe in mind for when they would like mobile sports wagering to launch?